KorfLab/spitfire/README.md

 	nano ~/.profile

-Edit the file to contain the following lines, substituting `username` for your actual user name (of course).
+Edit the file to contain the following lines, substituting `username`.
 In addition to setting the paths, there are a few other things to improve your CLI experience.

 	export KORFHOME=/share/korflab/home/username
 	export PATH=$PATH:$KORFHOME/bin